rizinorg/book/src/analysis/vtables.md

 The main commands here are `av` and `avr`. `av` lists all virtual tables found when rizin opened the file.
-If you are not happy with the result you may want to try to parse virtual table at a particular address with `avr` command. `avra` performs the search and parsing of all virtual tables in the binary, like rizin does during the file opening.
+If you are not happy with the result you may want to try to parse a virtual table at a particular address with `avr` command. `avra` performs the search and parsing of all virtual tables in the binary, like rizin does during the file opening.